2010 Asian Games: Emblem

 The official emblem of the Games was unveiled at Sun Yat-sen Memorial Hall on November 26, 2006, to prepare the city to succeed Doha 2006 as Asian Games host city.
-It is a stylized representation of Guangzhou's "Statue of the Five Goats" (五羊雕像 (Wǔ yáng diāoxiàng, ng5 joeng4 diu1 zoeng6)) fused with a running track.
+It was a stylized representation of Guangzhou's "Statue of the Five Goats" (五羊雕像 (Wǔ yáng diāoxiàng, ng5 joeng4 diu1 zoeng6)) fused with a running track.
 In Chinese tradition, the goat is a blessing and brings people luck, and the host city Guangzhou is known as the "City of Goats".
 The orange and yellow emblem also resembles a flame.